 Many ambitious women in their mid-50s and early 60s are thinking about "yellow-lighting" their professional lives.
 Close friends and colleagues describe it as "idling down," turning down big jobs for smaller, lower-paid assignments.
 Is this some kind of reverse "mommy track" — that track many of us jogged around decades ago, when we were starting families and trying to navigate overly full professional lives?
 What propels hard-charging women at the zenith of their careers, with another big position or two left in them, to consider downshifting?

 First, some personal background.
 I entered the working world in the early 1980s as part of a generation of women who suddenly found the glass ceiling cracking.
 I left Tufts in 1981 and headed to New York, where many hard-charging, ambitious female graduates went to seek advanced degrees or promising new jobs.
 I landed at ABC News in the heady days of television reporting, when money was flush and anchor desks were shifting to make room for the girls.
 It was still a "man's world," but the rules were loosening and female producers were elbowing their way into the inner circle.
 "Nightline" was the hot television show, and I worked my way onto it and up the ladder — grabbing every opportunity to work harder than the next man or woman.
-All it took was ambition and the willingness to pack fast and ask questions later.

 By the 1990s I was navigating the world of career and children.
 Yes, there were obstacles and balancing acts, discrimination and harassment.
 But if you wanted badly enough to advance and your paycheck allowed it, you persevered.
 (I confess to having had a full-time career, a full-time nanny and a supportive husband.)
 I worked damned hard in media and then in government.
 Meanwhile, I raised two great kids and felt exhausted but satisfied.
 I rose to become executive vice president of the U.S. Institute of Peace and then undersecretary of state for public diplomacy and public affairs.